3outeille/CompilersHomework/lab2_syntax_analyzer/doc/lab2_report.md

 The result of the final tree is really good, as is shown below.

+To avoid messing up with existing code(and output), I defined macros TREE_GEN_TEXT and TREE_GEN_GRAPH, only when these macros are defined will the python scripts be generated.

 A shot of the final of the gcd.cminus tree(the original svg picture is more than 6000 pixel in width):

 ![](./gcdtreeshot.png)